-In this section, we describe the components of the LI framework and its implementation in SML.
-A finite signal is modeled as generic list, whereas an infinite signal is written as delayed function application.
 In SML, for our convenience we formulate an event to be a list of two elements, where the first element is the value and the second element identifies whether the event is an informative event or an absent event (eg. $e_j = [3,1]$ is the $j^{th}$ event with 3 as the value and 1 as the identity of the event).
 Hence, a signal can be formulated as a list of events. (eg: $s_i = [[1,1],[2,1],[3,0],...])$ .

 Following the earlier mentioned refinement methodology, we first encapsulate the synchronous components with an equalizer.
-The SML code of the equalizer is given in Listing 4.
-The equalizer reads one event from all the input signals of a process along with an event from the stall input.
+The SML code of the equalizer is given in Listing B. The equalizer reads one event from all the input signals of a process along with an event from the stall input.
 It then checks if all the events at a time are informative.
 The check for events is done through the etypes and info functions.
 The functionality setting the stall values for Disable mode is done by the stallon function and the output is given by e3.
 The stall values when the equalizer is in absent event mode is set by stallset function and the output is given by e2.
 Finally, the valid mode output is given by e1.
 The equalizer process is then sequentially composed with the synchronous process to form the shell of the process.